django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 ### Your task (#5)

 * Use Django to parse the cookie data for your session.
-* Ask your small group lead what user ID they are.
+* Ask another team member what user ID they have.
 * Log in as them!
-* **Check your learning**: Send a private message to your small-group leader explaining why were you able to generate session data that the server trusted.
+* **Check your learning**: Send a private message to Jacinda, Willy, or a team member who's already finished explaining why were you able to generate session data that the server trusted.
 * More details on _how_ on the next slide.

 ---